Djurgårdens IF Fotboll: Swedish Championship titles – 1912 to 1920

-The club did not qualify for the first season of Allsvenskan, and only reached that league twice between 1924 and 1944, both times being directly relegated back down to the second tier Division 2.
-The club did also play three seasons in the then third highest league, Division 3, between 1929 and 1932.
+Djurgården did not qualify for the first season of Allsvenskan, and only reached the league twice between 1924 and 1944, in 1927–28 and 1936–37, both times being directly relegated back to the second tier Division 2.
+On 31 July 1927, the club played its first Allsvenskan game and won against Stattena IF and Georg Ehmke scored the first goal for the club.
+The club also played three seasons in the then third tier, Division 3, between 1929 and 1932.
 From 1944 on, Djurgården became a stable Allsvenskan team.
-In 1951, the team became runners-up in Svenska Cupen after Malmö FF; this was the team's first Cup final.
+Stockholm Olympic Stadium, built for the 1912 Summer Olympics, became Djurgården's permanent home ground in 1936, replacing Tranebergs IP.